1Password/scim-examples/docker/README.md

 ## Before you begin

-Before you begin, read the [PREPARATION.md](/PREPARATION.md) document.
+Before you begin, familiarize yourself with [PREPARATION.md](/PREPARATION.md) and complete the necessary steps there.

 ## Step 1: Choose a deployment option

-Using Docker, you have two deployment options: Docker Compose and Docker Swarm.
+Using Docker, you have two deployment options: [Docker Compose](https://docs.docker.com/compose/) and [Docker Swarm](https://docs.docker.com/engine/swarm/).

 **Docker Swarm** is the recommended option, but Docker Compose can also be used depending on your deployment needs.
 You can set up a Docker host on your own infrastructure or on a cloud provider of your choice.